 Do you often find yourself sitting behind your desk at work and drawing a blank when it comes to creativity or motivation to get your next task done?
 Exercise may be the key to getting the creative juices flowing again.
-Consider taking a lap around the office building or jogging over to a local juice bar to get some healthy hydration.
+Consider taking a lap around your work space or jogging over to a local juice bar to get some healthy hydration.
 Research shows that employees who take time to exercise on a regular basis are generally more productive and have more energy than their more sedentary peers.

 Exercise keeps your brain sharp

 Whether we want to admit it or not, as we get older, our brains naturally want to work less.
 With degenerative diseases like Alzheimer's looming, you may be willing to put forth effort in exercise if for no other reason than to keep your brain healthy and functioning as well as it can.
 While we know that a balanced diet and consistent exercise isn’t a “cure” for Alzheimer's, both have been proven to be effective in preventing premature brain decline that typically begins after age 45.
 Working out consistently between the ages of 25 and 45 helps to boost the production of the chemicals that support and prevent degeneration of the hippocampus which is the area responsible for memory and learning.

 In a previous post, our President, Emmett Williams, talked about the role of Myzone in habit formation and touched on dopamine’s role in our lives.
 Released by the brain as a “reward chemical”, dopamine is the body’s response to an form of pleasure, whether that be food, alcohol, or exercise.
 Because exercise has been linked to addiction recovery, many turn to an exercise high to help them overcome and defeat their need for other dopamine-producing experiences that do not contribute to a healthy lifestyle.